An Algorithm to Train Unrestricted Sequential Discrete Morphological Neural Networks: Application: Boundary recognition of digits with noise

 The results are presented in Table \ref{table_res} and Figure \ref{fig_exe}.
-We trained the two layer USDMNN with batch sizes $1$ and $10$, sampling $10$ neighbors in the SLGDA for the characteristic functions and considering all neighbors in the SLGDA for the windows.
-For the batch size $1$, we considered $50$ epochs to train the windows and $100$ epochs to train the characteristic functions, while for the batch size $10$ we considered $19$ and $50$ epochs, respectively.
-These batch sizes refer to the characteristic function SLGDA and in both cases we considered a batch size of $10$ for the window SLGDA.
-The best result was obtained with batch size $10$, although it took around ten times more to train.
-The SLGDA for the characteristic functions took an average of $17$ epochs to reach the minimum with batch size $1$, and an average of $35$ epochs with batch size $10$, what is expected since with batch size $1$ the characteristic function is actually updated $10$ times at each epoch.
+We trained the two layer USDMNN with batch sizes $1$, $5$ and $10$, sampling $8$ neighbors in the SLDA for the characteristic functions and considering all neighbors in the SLDA for the windows.
+These batch sizes refer to the SLDA for the characteristic functions, and in all cases we considered a batch size of $10$ in the SLDA for the windows.
+We considered $50$ epochs to train the windows and $100$ epochs to train the characteristic functions.
+Each scenario was trained ten times, starting from distinct initial values of the characteristic functions.
+We present the minimum, mean and standard deviation of the results over the ten repetitions in Table \ref{table_res}.

+The best results were obtained with batch size $10$, and it seems that, with the initial windows and characteristic functions we are considering, it is not possible to properly train with batch sizes $1$ and $5$.
+The training and validation error of the USDMNN trained with batch size $10$ did not vary a lot over the repetitions, so the algorithm is not sensible to the initial value for batch size $10$.
+Moreover, with batch size $10$, the SLDA for the characteristic functions took in average around $80$ epochs to reach the minimum in all repetitions, and the SLDA for the windows took an average of $26$ epochs to the minimum over the ten repetitions, although the variation was great and there was a repetition in which the minimum was achieved after only five epochs.

-The time to train these USDMNN was significantly greater than that it took to train CDMNN in \cite{marcondes2023discrete}, where the best architecture had a total training time of less than one hour.
-Moreover, as opposed to what was observed with CDMNN, the best validation error was obtained with a batch size of $10$ and was actually lesser than the minimum validation error obtained in \cite{marcondes2023discrete} before fine training ($0.066$).
-Furthermore, the minimum training loss attained via USDMNN ($0.037$) was lesser than the minimum training loss obtained in \cite{marcondes2023discrete} ($0.049$).
-Therefore, the USDMNN have obtained similar empirical results as the CDMNN in \cite{marcondes2023discrete} without any prior information, but at a greater computational cost.
+The time it took to train the USDMNN was greater than that it took to train CDMNN in \cite{marcondes2023discrete}, but it can be decreased with a more sophisticated implementation of the algorithms.
+The minimum training and validation error of the trained operator attained with USDMNN ($0.032$ and $0.052$) was slightly greater than the respective minimum error obtained in \cite{marcondes2023discrete} (around $0.029$ and $0.042$).
+Therefore, the USDMNN have obtained similar empirical results as the CDMNN in \cite{marcondes2023discrete} without strong prior information.